IBM/container-service-getting-started-wt/Lab 3/README.md

 In this lab, we walk through setting up an application to leverage the Watson Tone Analyzer service.
 If you have yet to create a cluster, please refer to stage 1 of this walkthrough.

-We will be using the watson folder under the stage3 directory for the duration of the application.
+We will be using the watson folder under the Lab 3 directory for the duration of the application.

 # Lab steps